Abstract

 2) The following general prediction model is used to replace the previous specific model, which needs to be identified, to simplify the prediction process:

-3) The priori information of the degradation rate a should be utilized completely.
-The degradation rate a reflects the system degradation rate from the normal state to failure, and the estimation of a determines the prediction of RUL for the system.
+3) The priori information of the degradation rate should be utilized completely.
+The degradation rate reflects the system degradation rate from the normal state to failure, and the estimation of determines the prediction of RUL for the system.
 Therefore, the accurate estimation for the evolution trend of degradation rate in the prediction phase is very important.
 Because the degradation behavior of equipment is a one-way variation over time, the range of the degradation rate after smoothing and monotonizing pretreatment is easily determined.
-According to the signification of degradation feature, a boundary a1 or a1 can be determined firstly.
-Another boundary can be obtained from the statistics of the extreme value of a in historical data population.
+According to the signification of degradation feature, a boundary or can be determined firstly.
+Another boundary can be obtained from the statistics of the extreme value of in historical data population.
 The distribution map of the degradation rate with different features is computed based on historical data statistics to guide the updating of particle state in the prediction phase.

 The flowchart of the DRT-PF prediction method is shown in Fig. 2.